Table of Contents

 Faruk Mian, a 27-year-old man, came to Saudi Arabia from India in 2015 with the aim of earning money and supporting his family.

 First, he was working as a driver in Taif but later, he was forced to clean washrooms in a function hall.
 He ran away to Riyadh where he worked as a tile fixer for some time.

-He wanted to go back to his hometown to his parents in India but a returning trip would take 36 hours and he couldn't travel.
-Mian was not able to move a finger for taking biometrics or signatures to complete his visa process on his passport.
+He wanted to go back to his hometown to his parents in India but a return trip would take 36 hours and he couldn’t travel.
+Mian was not able to move a finger for taking biometrics or signatures to complete the visa process on his passport.

 Source: Saudi Gazette